Desert Haven, Texas

 Desert Haven is an unincorporated community in Hudspeth County, Texas, United States.
-It lies along US Highway 62-180 in the northwestern part of the county just east of the El Paso County line, about 28 miles east of El Paso, and is synonymous with Loma Linda Estates Colonia.
+It lies along US Highway 62–180 in the northwestern part of the county, just east of the El Paso County line, approximately 28 miles east of El Paso, and is synonymous with Loma Linda Estates Colonia.

 Government and infrastructure

 The local fire department is the Desert Haven Fire Department.